-You have a 1-N (one to many) or N-1 (many to one) when you have one object of a class that has a Collection of objects of another class.
-Please note that Collections allow duplicates whilst Sets don't allow duplicates, and so the persistence process reflects this with the choice of primary keys.
-There are two principal ways in which you can represent this in a datastore : Join Table (where a join table is used to provide the relationship mapping between the objects), and Foreign-Key (where a foreign key is placed in the table of the object contained in the Collection.
+You have a 1-N (one to many) when you have one object of a class that has a Collection of objects of another class.

+Collections allow duplicates whilst Sets don't allow duplicates, and so the persistence process reflects this with the choice of primary keys.

+There are two principal ways in which you can represent this in an (RDBMS) datastore : Join Table (where a join table is used to provide the relationship mapping between the objects), and Foreign-Key (where a foreign key is placed in the table of the object contained in the Collection.